 (2) Nendica’s Flexible Factory IoT (FFIOT) Work Item has led to the publication by IEEE in April 2020 of “IEEE 802 Nendica Report: Flexible Factory IoT — Use Cases and Communication Requirements for Wired and Wireless Bridged Networks”(ISBN 978-1-5044-6229-7).
 Discussion stimulated in this Work Item led to the development of PAR P802.1Qdq.

 (3) A Nendica Study Item on “Cut-Through Forwarding in Bridges and Bridged Networks” was initiated in March 2021 and developed the goal of preparing an IEEE 802 tutorial (7 July 2021) on the value of standardizing cut-through forwarding procedures within IEEE 802.
 The activity identified relevant markets in industrial networks, high-performance computing networks, and audio/video networks.
 Over 130 people attended.
+Further activity in the Study Item, including consensus building among various perspectives in several IEEE 802 Working Groups, led to the drafting and refinement of the P802.1DU PAR for a new standard on “Cut-Through Forwarding Bridges and Bridged Networks,” which achieved consensus in the IEEE 802 community in March 2023.

 3.5 How will the activity benefit the IEEE, society, or humanity?